UCSF Votes

 UCSF is committed to encouraging civic participation throughout our campus and community.
 Voting is how you make your voice count.

-In early October, San Francisco election offices will mail ballots to all registered San Francisco voters.
+In February, San Francisco election offices will mail ballots to all registered San Francisco voters.
 If you do not receive your ballot, please check that your voter registration is accurate.

 Complete, sign and send in your vote-by-mail ballot to make sure your voice is counted.
 Voters will also have access to secure ballot drop-off boxes and traditional in-person voting.
 Please check with the San Francisco Department of Elections for in-person voting options and COVID-19 prevention measures such as wearing a mask and social distancing.